mecid/mecid.github.io/_posts/2020-10-22-the-magic-of-redacted-modifier-in-swiftui.md

 Here we have a store object that handles the data loading.
 As you can see, we use the redacted modifier to hide the mock data that we have as our store object's initial state.

+> To learn more about store objects, take a look at my ["Modeling app state using Store objects in SwiftUI"](/2019/09/04/modeling-app-state-using-store-objects-in-swiftui/) post.

 ```swift
 struct ContentView: View {
     @StateObject var store = Store(service: .init())